-Year 10 is the second year of stage 5 curriculum.
+Year 10 is the second year of Stage 5 curriculum.

 I welcome all of you to Year 10 and I wish you a smooth transition through to the end of stage 5.
 I trust that each one of you will work hard and diligently towards your Record of School Achievement (RoSA).

-Asquith Girls High School provides a caring and challenging learning environment where every student is provided with diverse learning opportunities and encouraged to cross their personal boundaries and achieve their best.
+Asquith Girls High School provides a caring and challenging learning environment where every student is provided with diverse learning opportunities and encouraged to work hard, challenge their current ability and move from their performance zone to their learner zone.